 Big sloppy soft flakes hit a diesel power plant that runs all the rig lights and equipment, touch hot metal and turn to water on contact.
 Snow covers the roof of the mud logger’s SUV and dark mid west prairie mud is tracked inside the Geo-hut.

-Near Benkleman, Nebraska, it takes us a couple of wrong turns before the new Caterpillar temporary bladed road is found and we see the lit up rig in the middle of a farmers corn field in a section of Nebraska farmland.
-It looks like a Christmas tree.
+Near Benkleman, Nebraska, it takes us a couple of wrong turns before the new Caterpillar bladed road is found and we see a lit up oil derrick in the middle of a farmers corn field in a section of Nebraska farmland.

-In the Geo Hut, the guys look at samples, pour over maps with highs and lows of nearby wells marked and contour lines for the entire area surrounding us.
-It is seven in the evening and pay zones are still down hole.
+In the Geo Hut, the guys look at samples, pour over maps with highs and lows of nearby wells marked and contour lines for the entire area surrounding this well.

 Without money, as incentive, nobody in their right mind would do this.

-By late tomorrow we will know whether we have anything to produce, or not.
+By late tomorrow we will know whether we have anything, or not.